 - Eggs

 - Hanpen fish cake – You should be able to find hanpen in the freezer section at most Japanese grocery stores.
-Alternatively, you can substitute it with pureed white fish, scallop, or shrimp.
+Alternatively, you can substitute it with pureed white fish, scallops, or shrimp.

 - Mirin